thejqs/api/README.md

 # an api
 With resources and a datastore build by `docker-compose` via `make`, this is a modest API to pull and update some arbitrary granular data provided originally in `JSON` files.

 It's designed to use `PostgreSQL` as a backend and `Redis` for caching.
-This will build these resources, and their containers are accessible via `docker exec` cli, but for now `Django` isn't talking to them properly.
-Working on a deadline and wanting to show working views, that code reads directly from the JSON files, which is not remotely ideal.

-`Docker` being something I've never set up from scratch before, we find another way to move forward.
+This will build these resources, provide a method to load the data, and routes to pull it from its new home in the backend.

 To stand it up, make sure `pipenv` is installed locally (`pip install pipenv`, perhaps, or on a Mac with `Homebrew`, `brew install pipenv`).
 Create a dir called `api`, `cd` into it and clone in this repo.
 Run `pipenv install` to create a virtual environment -- not a necessity with `Docker` but a nice-to-have for some local dev and debugging.
 Installing the dependencies from the `Pipfile` will give you access to `make`, which is going to make(!) the job of setting this up a bit cleaner for us.